About Harrison County

 Criminal Records

-Criminal records in Harrison County encompass felony, misdemeanor, and traffic offenses, as well as entries in the sex offender registry.
-The Harrison County Sheriff's Office and local police departments maintain these records.
-Background checks can be requested through the Ohio Bureau of Criminal Investigation, which provides comprehensive criminal history reports for residents.
+Criminal records in Harrison County cover felony, misdemeanor, and traffic offenses, as well as entries in the sex offender registry.
+Background checks can be requested through the Ohio Bureau of Criminal Investigation, which provides full criminal history reports for residents.
 The bureau's services are crucial for employers and individuals seeking detailed background information.

 Arrest Records

-Arrest records in Harrison County are maintained by the Harrison County Sheriff's Office.
+Arrest records in Harrison County are maintained by Harrison County Sheriff's Office.
 These records include information such as the date of arrest, charges, and personal details of the arrested individual.
 Residents and attorneys can request access to arrest records by contacting the sheriff's office directly.
-The Ohio Public Records Act governs the accessibility of these records, ensuring transparency and public access to government-held information.
+The Ohio Public Records Act governs the accessibility of these records, for public access and public access to government-held information.

 Jail & Inmate Records

-The Harrison County Jail, located in Cadiz, is the primary detention facility for individuals arrested within the county.
+Harrison County Jail, located in Cadiz, is the primary detention facility for people arrested within Harrison County.
 The booking process involves fingerprinting, photographing, and recording personal information of the detainees.
 Inmate lookup services are available through the sheriff's office, allowing family members and attorneys to find information about current inmates.
 Visitation rules are specific to the facility, requiring visitors to schedule appointments in advance.

 - The bond and bail process follows Ohio state guidelines, allowing for the release of detainees upon payment of a set amount.